-1.1 This procedure is designed to cover all contingencies and is to be used by both College employees and contractors working for the College on College property.
+1.1 This procedure is designed to cover all contingencies and is to be used by both School employees and contractors working for the School on School property.
 It is recognised, however, that circumstances may well arise where it is not practicable to implement the set procedures.
 In such circumstances and where a significant change is required, the Facilities Manager, shall consider the position and determine a safe working system to meet the changed conditions.
 This will take into account their responsibilities under the Factory Act, the Health and Safety at Work etc. Act and its Daughter Legislation.

-- 1.3 For the purpose of this procedure, working at a height will be considered as carrying out any work in excess of two metres above floor level. - 1.4 Avoid work at height where it is reasonably practicable to do so. - 1.5 Minimise the distance and consequences of a fall, by using the right type of equipment where the risk cannot be eliminated.
+1.2 For the purpose of this procedure, working at a height will be considered as carrying out any work in excess of two metres above floor level.